-12.3.
+13.3.
 DHCPv6-based Prefix Registration

-When a MN is not pre-provisioned with an OMNI LLA containing a MNP (or, when multiple MNPs are needed), it will require the AR to select MNPs on its behalf and set up the correct routing state within the MS. The DHCPv6 service [RFC8415] supports this requirement.
+When a MN is not pre-provisioned with an MNP-LLA (or, when multiple MNPs are needed), it will require the AR to select MNPs on its behalf and set up the correct routing state within the MS. The DHCPv6 service [RFC8415] supports this requirement.

-When an MN needs to have the AR select MNPs, it sends an RS message with a DHCPv6 Message suboption containing a Client Identifier, one or more IA_PD options and a Rapid Commit option.
+When an MN needs to have the AR select MNPs, it sends an RS message with a Temporary LLA as the source and with DHCPv6 Message suboption containing a Client Identifier, one or more IA_PD options and a Rapid Commit option.
 The MN also sets the 'msg-type' field to "Solicit", and includes a 3-octet 'transaction-id'.